|

 stock exchange.
 By March 1864, his Stock Exchange Membership

-application stated he was now living in Langdown Crescent in Notting Hill.
+application stated he is now living in Langdown Crescent in Notting Hill.

 |